ownbee/doorstop-edit/CONTRIBUTING.md

 ## Testing

-Tests are written with `unittest` framework and run with `pytest`.
+Tests are written with `pytest` with `pytest-qt` plugin.
 Tests are placed in the source structure in folders called `test`.

 ```sh
 poetry run pytest